nvim-neorg/neorg/docs/NFF-0.1-spec.md

 ### Escaping Special Characters
-  Sometimes you'll find yourself not wanting to have a certain character format your text, you can directly prevent this by prefixing that character with a backslash `\`, like you would in Markdown.
-All characters are escapable in this fashion.
+  Sometimes you'll find yourself not wanting to have a certain character format your text, you can directly prevent this by prefixing that character with a backslash `\`. *All* characters are escapable in this fashion.

 ### Defining Data
   What divides simple markup files from more complex implementations is the ability to morph the document and define data inside the document.